ikmb/TOFU-MAaPO/README.md

     --cleanreads \
     --outdir results
 ```
-With the parameter `--cleanreads` the qc'ed fastq files will be published into the output directory "results".
+With the parameter `--cleanreads` the quality controlled FASTQ files will be published into the output directory "results".

-#### SRA input:
+#### With SRA input

 TOFU-MAaPO can download metagenomes from NCBI SRA by SRA IDs.
 These can be Project, Sample or Run IDs.
 For this you need to get an account at NCBI and create your personal NCBI API key from NCBI.
 You can get your NCBI API key by going to NCBI -> Account -> [Account Settings](https://ncbi.nlm.nih.gov/account/settings/) -> API Key Management.